Glen: They turn their back on it. Take away its energy and it disappears.

 - And Starring: Johnny Depp's name is preceded by "and introducing", as it was his very first film appearance.

-- Being Good Sucks: Nancy refuses Glenn's advances because they were there for Tina's benefit and needed to behave themselves.
-Later, Glenn hears Tina and Rod having loud, enthusiastic sex in the room above him.
+- Being Good Sucks: Nancy refuses Glen's advances because they were there for Tina's benefit and needed to behave themselves.
+Later, Glen hears Tina and Rod having loud, enthusiastic sex in the room above him.
 He sighs and says "morality sucks."

 - Catapult Nightmare: This is what happens to Tina after her first nightmare with Freddy.